How to develop a career progression framework

 🤔 Want to learn more about career progression frameworks and how you can implement one within your organization?
 Check out our free, downloadable career progression framework template to get started!

-Why should we implement career progression frameworks at our company?
+Why should we implement frameworks for career progression at our company?

-Offering employees opportunities to progress will encourage them to stay, motivating them to learn new skills and succeed in their current position.
-It’s a good idea to manage employee career advancement through a formalized framework; this can help eliminate bias when conducting compensation reviews or discussing promotions, and allows your people to know what they need to do to get to the next level.
+Offering employees opportunities to progress will encourage them to stay, motivating them to learn new skills and succeed in their current positions.
+A formalized framework also helps create more clarity and eliminate bias when conducting compensation reviews or discussing promotions, giving people a better idea of how they can move to the next level.

 Career progression frameworks also let you: